mozilla-b2g/B2G/README.md

 ### Building against a custom Gecko

 It can sometimes be useful to build against a different Gecko than the one specified in the manifest, e.g. a mozilla-central checkout that has some patches applied.
-To do so, edit .config:
+To do so, edit .userconfig:

     GECKO_PATH=/path/to/mozilla-central
     GECKO_OBJDIR=/path/to/mozilla-central/objdir-gonk